Strategy: Investing in a full-service, high demand building

 When the investment objective is rental income, a full service, high demand building is important.
 Full service means amenities such as building staff (concierge, doormen, porters), residents’ lounge, roof deck, fitness center.
 Tenants are attracted to amenities and rents are higher as well.

-There are two ways to achieving this:
+There are two ways to achieving this as described below:

 A value buy means buying in a full service building that is underpriced relative to similar buildings in other neighborhoods.
 Quality is the same.
 Price is lower.
 This may be because of oversupply, neighborhood is not as developed etc.